-Our story begins with the sitcom "Newhart" which originally aired from October 25, 1982 through September 8, 1990.
+Inspiration came from the sitcom "Newhart" which originally aired from October 25, 1982 through September 8, 1990.
 Bob Newhart played Dick Loudon, a writer of how-to books who buys the Vermont Stratford Inn, with his wife Joanna.
-Leslie Vanderkellen was the priviliged maid working her way through college, and George Utley was the somewhat dim-witted but loveable handyman.
+Leslie Vanderkellen was the privileged maid working her way through college, and George Utley was the somewhat dim-witted but loveable handyman.

-Upon arriving in Victoria it didn't take us long to make up our mind that this is where we would like to move.
-In fact each of us had been here before, however, the road trip now behind us we felt we had a good comparison to other coastal places.
+Upon arriving in Victoria it didn't take us long to make up my mind that this is where we would like to move.

-What happened next would solidify and fuel our belief that a B&B business was viable.
 We had arrived in Victoria without a reservation.
 After two hours of phone calls we finally found an opening at a hotel, albeit an expensive one.
+This only solidified and fuel our belief that a B&B business was viable.

-The following week we came back to Victoria to look at the property.
+The following week we found this property.
 The owners had long since moved out to their new home.
 We loved the location, however, quickly realized the house would need some work.
-We returned to the mainland and shortly decided we would try to buy this place.
 After receiving written confirmation from the city that we could indeed legally operate a B&B at this location we came to an agreement in October 1996.
 On January 2, 1997 we took possession.

-The house was built in the 1970's as a 3-bedroom ranch style.
+The house was built in the 1970's as a 3-bedroom 1-storey.
 Keeping one for ourselves we opened with 2 guestrooms in March 1997.
-In February we had published a small web site, one of only a few Victoria B&Bs to do so that year.
-Months earlier we had taken a B&B course and were not expecting any bookings until Easter which typically marks the start of the tourist season.
+In February we had published a small web site.
+It proved to be the very first B&B web site in Canada.
+Months earlier we had taken a B&B course and was not expecting any bookings until Easter which typically marks the start of the tourist season.
 In March we received our 1st reservation for the following week.
 We scrambled to get one room up and running.

 |The house before we bought 1997||After the 1st renovations|